-Major Pettigrew’s Last Stand is Helen Simonson’s absolutely charming debut novel that I highly recommend in audio.
+Major Pettigrew’s Last Stand is Helen Simonson’s absolutely charming mature romance that I highly recommend in audiobook.

 Major Pettigrew’s Last Stand Synopsis